Mead955568/Light-And-Sound-Assignment/README.md

 This is a released project produced by James Mead 955568 at Swansea University for the VR MSc

+This is a simple scene showing an example of a street with moving cars with a shop where the user can enter and interact with serval objects on shelves, while also having a fully interactible bathroom.

 This project has a number of features:

 -It has an automatic sliding door